 Phase One: Medically Assisted Opioid Detoxification

-The use of medically assisted detox allows patients to stay stable amid the effects caused by withdrawal, and then it becomes clear where he or she should go for the next phase of treatment.
+The use of medically assisted detox allows recovery patients to stay stable amid the effects caused by withdrawal, and then it becomes clear where he or she should go for the next phase of treatment.

 The following phase can take place in an inpatient or outpatient facility, depending on: